noelimmi/fsf_2019_screening_task1/ReadMe.md

 ## Requirements

 Python 3.6 above,
-Django 2.1
+Django 2.1,
-Pipenv for managing virtual environment pillow 5.4.1 for working with image uploaded on server django-crispy-forms = 1.7.2 for adding Bootstrap on Django Forms
+Pipenv for managing virtual environment, pillow 5.4.1 for working with image uploaded on server, django-crispy-forms = 1.7.2 for adding Bootstrap on Django Forms.

 ## Added features